memo33/fshgen/README.md

   (export-only) multi-FSHs
 - IID shifts and mipmap creation
 - on-the-fly S3D-darkening and brightening as per the color curves
-- conversion of Wavefront .obj files to S3D
+- conversion of Wavefront .obj model files to S3D

 ## Download

-The current version is available under GitHub releases.
+The current version is available under [GitHub releases](https://github.com/memo33/fshgen/releases).
-Older versions are available at https://www.dropbox.com/sh/dx40oit1lgdey1v/AADAIzFzMKVw6PLQI83nfQLQa?dl=0

 ## Requirements

-This program requires Java 1.8 or later.
+This program requires Java 8 or later.

 ## Installation

-There are many ways to install this program.
-One way is to extract the jar file contained in the zip archive to any permanent location and (assuming a Unix shell) add the following to your (bash) profile (with the path replaced):

-    alias fshgen="java -jar -Djava.awt.headless=true /path/to/fshgenjarfile.jar"

-That way, you can use `fshgen` as a command.
-(The _headless_ option tells AWT that the program is executed from the console, so that no GUI thread needs to be started.)
+Extract the contents of the zip file and use the `fshgen.bat` or `fshgen` scripts to invoke the CLI.
+For example, on Windows

+    .\fshgen --help

+and on Linux or macOS

+    ./fshgen --help

+To access the `fshgen` command from any directory, add the script to your PATH or define an alias.

 ## Usage

 There are two `fshgen` commands: `import` (used for converting .png or .bmp to FSH as DBPF dat file or .obj to S3D) and `export` (used to export FSH files from a dat file to .png).
-See the examples below.
-To print the usage text, use `fshgen --help`.

-## Examples

 ### Import